absolutejs/citra/README.md

 Some providers have the tag (HTTPS Required) since the provider will only authorize over secure connections ... include steps for mkcert ...

-Some providers were either restricted (Untested: Restricted) or required payment (Untested: Paid) to set up a client so they are not tested.
+Some providers had restrictive steps in their signup process that prevented current testing of them.
+(Untested: Reason)

 If any issues occur please open one so it can be fixed.